 - To give important officials in the region an opportunity to present their views to a wider audience than might otherwise be available to them.

 While devoted mainly to research and policy issues, the joint Center regularly offers undergraduate and graduate courses on the region as well as supervision of master's and doctoral theses.
-In Washington, graduate courses on Central Asia and the Caucasus are provided at Johns Hopkins' School of Advanced International Studies.

 A Switchboard of Knowledge and Information

 The Center serves the most promising scholars and analysts working on Central Asia and the Caucasus.
 Such men and women are extremely decentralized.
 The best younger researchers in the U.S. and Europe frequently teach at universities and colleges that are distant from the traditional academic centers of international studies.
 Numerous centers for serious study exist throughout Central Asia and the Caucasus, among them being the Institutes of Strategic Studies that exist in every capital, and with which the Center maintains regular ties.
 The joint Center has become an unofficial embassy for Central Asia and Caucasus Studies in Washington and a kind of "intellectual switchboard" for such studies globally.
 The Washington office welcomes hundreds of visitors each year, including individuals, groups, and official delegations, while the Stockholm office, building on a long and leading tradition of studies of Central Eurasia in Europe, serves the same function.